Requirements to Adopt in Oregon

 All hopeful adoptive parents must meet the requirements to adopt in Oregon before they can be placed with a child.
-Those adoption requirements will vary depending on the type of adoption you pursue and the adoption professional you work with.
+Those adoption requirements will vary depending on the type of adoption in Oregon you pursue and the adoption professional you work with.

-The following includes answers to some of the most frequently-asked questions about the requirements for adopting a child in Oregon:
+But, if you want to learn more about adoption before contacting us, the following includes answers to some of the most frequently-asked questions about the requirements for adopting a child in Oregon:

 No, you don’t have to be married to adopt a child in Oregon.
 Individuals may adopt as well as married couples.

 However, Oregon adoption laws state that at least one of the prospective adoptive parents needs to have lived in Oregon continuously for at least six months.